 Please direct any questions related to this RFP to firstname.lastname@example.org mentioning ‘CPW- Uganda query’ in the subject line.

-The deadline for submitting questions regarding this request for proposals is 23:59 GMT, 26 July 2017.
-The answers to the questions will be made available in a Q&A document by 31 July 2017.
+The deadline for submitting questions regarding this request for proposals was 23:59 GMT, 26 July 2017.

 For information on how to apply and to download key documents, visit the How to Apply page.

 At a glance